INDOOR BATTING CAGES

-Whether you need a retractable, stationary or customizable indoor batting cage system, you can find a solution that works with your space.
+Whether you need a retractable, stationary or customizable portable indoor batting cage system, together we can find a solution that works with your space.

-Deciding on your indoor batting cage dimensions can depend on the size of space you have available, your budget and the experience level and size of the softball and baseball players you accommodate.
+Deciding on your indoor batting cage dimensions for softball & baseball can depend on the size of space you have available, your budget and the experience level and size of the players you accommodate.

 The typical size of a batting cage net is 70 feet long by 14 feet wide by 12 feet high.
 This standard allows enough room for players to avoid creating back-swing contact with the netting.